Bernadette Banner: Education and previous career

-Banner studied in the Design and Production Studio at Tisch School of the Arts.
+Banner studied in the Production and Design Studio at Tisch School of the Arts.
 Prior to graduation, she briefly worked as a costume assistant for Broadway, as well as for a parody preview video of the Broadway musical Frozen.
 After that, she did an internship for Tony Award-winning costume designer Jenny Tiramani at the School of Historical Dress in London.

 Content

 Banner began her YouTube channel on garment construction in 2018.
 She is known for her interest in and promotion of historical dress reconstruction and study of a range of historical fashion periods from the early Medieval era to World War I, with a primary focus on the Victorian and Edwardian eras.
 She has focused on the lack of quality in modern fast fashion.
 She is also known for sewing in Original Practice, the art of crafting clothes using historically informed methods and materials.

 A significant area investigated by Banner has been the accuracy in reproductions of historical clothing, for example in films like Little Women (2019) and Beauty and the Beast (2017).
 In addition, she has also been featured by Glamour as commentary for an analysis of Mary Poppins' dressing.